RashikaKarki/Codement/README.md

 ### 1.0.0

-- Sharing your code
+- Sharing your files
 - Browsing files shared with you
-- Commenting on the code shared with you
+- Commenting on the file shared with you

 ## VSCode Extension